The liquidation of a company

 - when the company passes its date for winding up, as included in the Articles of Association;

-- when the company is unable to pay its due dents;
+- when the company is unable to pay its due debts;

-- when the court issues a special decision for this purpose.
+- when the court issues a special decision for this purpose; if needed, our lawyers in the Cayman Islands can provide legal representation.

 The following statistics highlight the number of companies that have been terminated so far during 2019: